Spucksm/reading-notes/README.md

 > 1. Act
 > 1. loop (or start over)

 This is a process for reacting to an ever-changing battlespace, or workspace, environment.
+Wherever you find yourself.

-### Heading 3
+### 3 Reminders

-#### Heading 4
+1. Dwight D. Eisenhower said: > In preparing for battle, I have always found that plans are useless but planning is indispensable.
+To me, this means plan, but expect the plan to change on the fly.
+2. Stay flexable
+3. Master the basics, and I can adapt to the challenges.